SportingLargeFrance

 Frequently Asked Questions

-Is the French Pointing Dog (Gascony) a good apartment dog?
+Is the French Pointing Dog (Gascony) a good family dog?

-How much exercise does the French Pointing Dog (Gascony) need?
+How much exercise does a French Pointing Dog (Gascony) need?

-Does the French Pointing Dog (Gascony) shed a lot?
+Is the French Pointing Dog (Gascony) easy to train?

 Our Shop